UNSW-iGEM/poster-2020/site/sections/problem.md

 <br><br>
 Through ongoing discussions with stakeholders, we aimed to build bilateral conversations to lessen the disconnect between science and society.
 These conversations helped us ensure that our project remained 'human-centred' and 'values-driven'.
 Only when people and science exist symbiotically, do solutions which are good and responsible for the world arise.
 <br><br>
 The GBR carries much national and emotional weight for Australians, whether or not they are directly impacted by coral bleaching.
 The preservation of a healthy coral reef is symbolic in conversations about the effects of climate change and the potential of synthetic biology solutions.
 The overarching problem of climate change may continue to persist.
-However, the powerful potential of synthetic biology solutions to preserve the Australian and global coral reefs, can help ensure that future generations can enjoy them in their entirety.<br><br>
+However, the powerful potential of synthetic biology solutions to preserve the Australian and global coral reefs, can help ensure that future generations can enjoy them in their entirety.

-**References:**
-1. Roth MS. The engine of the reef: photobiology of the coral–algal symbiosis.
-Front Microbiol [Internet].
-2014 [cited 2020 Oct 27];5.
-Available from: <https://www.frontiersin.org/articles/10.3389/fmicb.2014.00422/full>
-2. Vidal-Dupiol J, Adjeroud M, Roger E, Foure L, Duval D, Mone Y, et al. Coral bleaching under thermal stress: putative involvement of host/symbiont recognition mechanisms.
-BMC Physiol.
-2009 Aug 4;9(1):14.
-3. Lesser MP.
-Coral Bleaching: Causes and Mechanisms.
-In: Dubinsky Z, Stambler N, editors.
-Coral Reefs: An Ecosystem in Transition [Internet].
-Dordrecht: Springer Netherlands; 2011 [cited 2020 Oct 27]. p.
-405–19.
-Available from: <https://doi.org/10.1007/978-94-007-0114-4_23>
-4. Long-term shifts in the colony size structure of coral populations along the Great Barrier Reef | Proceedings of the Royal Society B: Biological Sciences [Internet]. [cited 2020 Oct 27].
-Available from: <https://royalsocietypublishing.org/doi/10.1098/rspb.2020.1432>
-5. Bieri T, Onishi M, Xiang T, Grossman AR, Pringle JR. Relative Contributions of Various Cellular Mechanisms to Loss of Algae during Cnidarian Bleaching.
-PLOS ONE.
-2016 Apr 27;11(4):e0152693.
-6. Great Barrier Reef suffers third mass bleaching in five years.
-BBC News [Internet].
-2020 Mar 26 [cited 2020 Oct 27]; Available from: <https://www.bbc.com/news/world-australia-52043554>